 Team plan projects are designed to provide the most resources for all your scaled needs.
 The team plan has project usage charged in addition to the number of seats that the team pays for.

-Unlike the starter and developer projects, team members within a team can access all team projects.
+Unlike projects on the Trial and Developer plan, team members within a team can access all team projects.

 - Default up to 32 GB RAM